fishstiz/cursors_extended-wiki/docs/java-api/ensuring-compatibility.md

 - `CursorType`: Represents a GLFW cursor containing the handle and name.
 - `CursorTypes`: Contains premade `CursorType`s.
-- `GuiGraphics#requestCursor(CursorType)`: Schedules a cursor to be applied after render calls, ensuring priority for top rendered elements and preventing conflicts.
+- `GuiGraphics#requestCursor(CursorType)`: Schedules a cursor to be applied at the end of render calls, ensuring priority for top rendered elements and preventing conflicts.
 - `Window#selectCursor(CursorType)`: Immediately applies the cursor and tracks the current cursor type.
-Use sparingly to reduce conflicts.
+Use with caution to reduce conflicts.
 - `CursorType#select()`: Immediately applies the cursor.
-Avoid calling directly, as it may cause conflicts and desynchronize state.
+Avoid calling directly, as it may cause conflicts and will desynchronize state.

 ## Creating Custom Cursors
 - When creating a custom cursor, make use of `CursorType` so it can be selected, identified (`#toString()`), and tracked via `GuiGraphics#requestCursor` or `Window#selectCursor`.